 Figure 8 illustrates how the enhanced processor is connected to memory and other devices.
 The memory unit in the figure supports both read and write operations and therefore has both address and data inputs, as well as a write enable input.
 The memory also has a clock input, because the address, data, and write enable inputs must be loaded into the memory on an active clock edge.
 This type of memory unit is usually called a synchronous random access memory (synchronous RAM).
 Figure 8 also includes a 16-bit register that can be used to store data from the processor; this register might be connected to a set of LEDs to allow display of data on the DE2 board.
 To allow the processor to select either the memory unit or register when performing a write operation, the circuit includes some logic gates that perform address decoding: if the upper address lines are $A{15}A{14}A{13}A{12} = 0000$, then the memory module will be written at the address given on the lower address lines.
-Figure 8 shows n lower address lines that n = 7 and the memory address port is driven by $A_6 \dots A_0$.
+Figure 8 shows n lower address lines connected to the memory; for this exercise a memory with 128 words is probably sufficient, which implies that n = 7 and the memory address port is driven by $A_6 \dots A_0$.
 For addresses in which $A{15}A{14}A{13}A{12} = 0001$, the data written by the processor is loaded into the register whose outputs are called LEDs in Figure 8.